 When I was going through your page, I had a few more questions.
 If you do not have the time or the desire to answer, I think I would understand.
 So if I could ask the following questions:

-- What would you say to the plan that even if I do not feel the effect of Ginseng Liang within 2 weeks, I would continue to use it in a dose, say, 2-3 slices a day for 3 months, followed by a pause.
+- What would you say to the plan that even if I do not feel the effect of Ginseng Liang within 2 weeks, I would continue to use it in a dose, say, 2-3 slices a day for 3 months and then a pause.
 I would like to do so because, if I understand correctly, by this use, the level of ginsenosides in the body should gradually increase and become more intense until the level at which my body should respond to if my body develops after 3 months will react at all.
 Plus, if I understand correctly, part of ginseng's effects are manifested not only on the level (and sensitivity) of ginsenosides in the body, but only on the time they need to do what they have.

 - I am currently in the phase of phasing out antidepressants, in agreement with my doctor, taking them for about 1.5 months instead of recommending piracetam pills, and I wonder if they could not get antidepressants and the use of the other powders something, if it is not a contraindication of those ginseng powders.
 Overall, I am not inclined to solve my problems through psychopharmaceuticals, but the "natural" path has not brought me ruffled results yet, so I tried it with a psychiatrist with powders, but even this way I did not see for myself.

 - I was intrigued by the fact that you know about the locations of the rootstocks and if possible, I would have serious interest in using their experience, both in the field of herbs and in terms of the "curse" (if I did not do the ginseng).
 If you would like me to recommend someone who is funded at TČM in the vicinity of Bratislava.